suxeno/chatbot-mentalhealth/README.md

 ## Overview

-This repository contains a simple chatbot program that utilizes TFxIDF (Term Frequency-Inverse Document Frequency) and cosine similarity metrics to match user questions with a provided dataset.
+This repository contains a simple chatbot program that utilizes TFxIDF (Term Frequency-Inverse Document Frequency) and cosine similarity metrics to match user questions with a provided dataset about mentalhealth question and responses.
 The chatbot aims to provide responses based on the closest match found within the dataset.

 ## Features